wordpress visitors

 What an amazing trip.
 Worth the blisters and the fact that I’ll have to wear flipflops for a week.
 Mahoosive thanks to Eurostar and the lovely Tom.
 Oh, and the gorgeous Colin Jackson.
 What a top bloke.

-Roast chicken with a lemon up its bum: step by step
+How to roast a chicken (with a lemon up its bum) step by step

 So we’ve trifled with titles: roast lemon chicken, poulet au citron… whatever.
 In our house it always comes back to ‘roast chicken with a lemon up its bum’.
 Anatomically correct?
 Probably not, but it’s kind of stuck.